Well Together This Winter

 Some things are always good to remember when it comes to self-care, regardless of what ailment or illness you might be experiencing.
 Follow these top tips to keep safe and well at home:

-• Keep a well-stocked medicine cabinet, with common medications like paracetamol and ibuprofen, indigestion remedies, antihistamines and first aid materials like plasters.
+- Keep a well-stocked medicine cabinet, with common medications like paracetamol and ibuprofen and indigestion remedies.
+Also have a fist aid kit with items such as bandages, plasters, sterile dressings, medical tape and tweezers.
 You can buy these at most supermarkets and pharmacies for a low price.

 Access to free LFT tests for those eligible